 On a random side note, but along the lines of challenges (running is a challenge I accept daily) check out this race photo from my 10K last week.

 I’m pretty much a celebrity because this photo was an example photo on the website before the others were even uploaded.
 This is why there isn’t a giant PROOF written across the photo to ruin it unless you choose to buy it.
-Of course I was caught getting my Garmin ready and not cheesin at the camera like Manfriend is.
+Of course I was caught getting my Garmin ready.

 “The key to life is accepting challenges.
 Once someone stops doing this, he’s dead.” -Bette Davis